hyperledger-solang/solang/docs/running.rst

 	podman container run --rm -it solang --version

-Now if you want to compile some solidity, the source file needs to be available in the container.
-You can do this via the -v command line. ``/local/path`` should be replaced with the path to your solidity files:
+If you want to compile some solidity files, the source file needs to be available inside the container.
+You can do this via the -v command line.
+In this example ``/local/path`` should be replaced with the absolute path to your solidity files:

 .. code-block:: bash

 	docker run --rm -it -v /local/path:/sources solang -o /sources /sources/flipper.sol

-On podman you might need to add ``:Z`` to your volume argument if SELinux is used, like on Fedora:
+On podman you might need to add ``:Z`` to your volume argument if SELinux is used, like on Fedora.
+Also, podman allows relative paths:

 .. code-block:: bash

-	podman container run --rm -it -v /local/path:/sources:Z solang -o /sources /sources/flipper.sol
+	podman container run --rm -it -v .:/sources:Z solang -o /sources /sources/flipper.sol

 Using solang with Substrate
 ---------------------------